capsule-corp-ternoa/ternoa-js/README.md

 You can test out our upcoming features in our **Beta** `@beta` or **Release candidate** `@rc` versions.
 These versions aren't stable and might contain some technical errors. @beta versions are for internal and public testing only whereas @rc releases tend to be the closest to its production version.

-You can check out the list of our versions over @ [npm](https://www.npmjs.com/package/ternoa-js).
+You can check out our `version list` over @ [npm](https://www.npmjs.com/package/ternoa-js).
 Installing a specific version is as easy as replacing the 1.2.0-rc0 with your desired version.

 ```bash
 # for version 1.2.0-rc0